minnie-at-iaac/minnie-at-iaac.github.io/docs/term1/01-Landing-week/Intros.md

 # Reflection

-!!! warning "Work in progress..."
-    To do: type this out properly

-- never had a philosophy class as deep/intense before
+- I've never had a philosophy class as deep/intense before
-- lots of new terminologies to google, and looks like there are many more to come
+- Lots of new terminologies to google, and looks like there are many more to come
-- the structure of having different seminars and schedules every week is new to me, might be tricky to remember
+- The structure of having different seminars and schedules every week is new to me, might be tricky to remember
-- calendar looks packed, (i'm hoping i can still find part-time job)
+- The calendar looks packed, (I'm hoping I can still find part-time job)
-- really exciting days ahead